-Well, maybe you won’t save the world but it’s better than chucking them in the bin.
+Well, maybe you won’t save the world but if you recycle your crisp packets you’ll do the world more good than chucking them in the bin.

 But do supermarkets agree?

 A Step in the Right Direction

 As an avid recycler and an avid crisp eater, it was great news to hear that Walkers crisps had partnered with Terracycle to provide a way of recycling crisp packets.